-There is good news for wildlife enthusiasts and nature lovers as Jim Corbett National Park is all set to reopen for the tourists.
+There is good news for wildlife enthusiasts and nature lovers as Jim Corbett National Park in Uttarakhand is all set to reopen for the tourists.
 The tiger reserve will be opened following all the precautions and government guidelines.

 Uttarakhand Forest Department has decided to allow those tourists into the national park who will be carrying COVID-19 test reports with negative status.
 The tourists will have to get the RT-PCR test done 96 hours before the visit to the national park.